 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, (17) so that the man of God may be thoroughly equipped for every good work.
-2Timothy 3:16-17
+2Tim.
+3:16

 The point: Everything you need for effective Christian leader is in the Bible.
-Note Paul says, thoroughly equipped.
+Note Paul says, "Thoroughly equipped."
 You may not know where in the Bible to find a principle or recognize one when you see it.
 But it is there.
 That is why this course can be helpful.

 Management paradigms in the business world change constantly.
 Christian organizations often publish or recommend books based on these paradigms.
 Why?
-Christians often fail to perceive the biblical paradigm.
+Because Christians fail to perceive the biblical paradigm.